 For OTA platform vendors, the advantages of the standard API for OTA updates, such as the eSync Alliance, should be obvious.
 Because many OTA vendors currently have only one or two customers, each company is doing something proprietary, and there is no significant increase in business volume; even large companies like Ford and GM may find the standard APIs interesting.
 Because it will bring price competition to the OTA solution space; for smaller OEMs, API standards will make their manufacturing and purchasing decisions much easier.

-Taking Redstone Sunshine as an example, as the world's leading OTA service provider, the technology adopts intelligent optimization differential packet technology based on artificial intelligence and deep learning, which not only reduces the size of automotive software update package from KB to GB, but also reduces the need to transmit.
+Taking Redstone Sunshine as an example, as an OTA service provider, the technology adopts intelligent optimization differential packet technology based on artificial intelligence and deep learning, which not only reduces the size of automotive software update package from KB to GB, but also reduces the need to transmit.
 And processed data can significantly reduce the cost and resources required for updates.
 In addition, the difference in new software versions is often much smaller than the full version of the update, so it will help by sending only incremental software files.

 At present, Chery, BYD, Hangsheng, Wingka, Conkes and other more than 12 traditional automobile manufacturers have reached cooperation with Otto Technologies on the OTA technology.
 At present, the Redstone OTA platform has a total of 724,900 vehicles, which is added daily.
 OTA activated 2,200 vehicles online.

 The automobile OTA is the trend of the development of contemporary automobiles.
 It does make the car more likely.
 The "slim" is of course also shortcomings, and it is constantly developing and improving.
 Numerous automotive OTA solution service providers are also committed to bringing safer, smarter and richer car experiences to all car users in the implementation of OTA technology.